voberle/adventofcode/2021/day21/README.md

 The last hurdle was implementing correct turn support.

 Second part runs in 640 ms. There is no "Fx" version of BTreeMap unfortunately.

+## Update

+Turns out that using a FxHashMap, copying the keys and removing values by keys is much faster than using a BTreeMap: It now runs in 9 ms.